Cherreads

 "It will be done."
 They then departed through another corridor

+Damon jolted awake, heart racing.
 He gasped, slowly catching his breath as he began to look around.
-'Where the hell…?'

-Shockingly, He was now standing on grass, surrounded by trees and soft sunlight.
+Shockingly, he was now standing on grass, surrounded by trees and soft sunlight.
 A bamboo fountain tapped rhythmically nearby, echoing through a sprawling, pristine garden.
 The sounds of birds chirping overhead reached his ears, and the air carried a scent like honey and lavender.

 He took a few steps forward, still dizzy.
 His fingers brushed against a low-hanging pink blossom.